lsgrep/chronon-knowledge-graph/04_compiler___validation_.md

     @Override
     public DataStream<FeatureRow> processStream(StreamExecutionEnvironment env) {
-        // Connect to Kafka with Avro deserialization FlinkKafkaConsumer<Transaction> kafkaSource = new FlinkKafkaConsumer<>(
+        // Connect to Kafka with Avro deserialization (for streaming data) FlinkKafkaConsumer<Transaction> kafkaSource = new FlinkKafkaConsumer<>(
             "transactions-stream",
-            new AvroDeserializationSchema<>(Transaction.class),
+            new AvroDeserializationSchema<>(Transaction.class),  // Avro for Kafka
             kafkaProperties
         );